beaksroblox/beaksroblox/README.md

 ## Getting Started

 Ready to begin your adventure?
 Visit the [Beaks Roblox page](https://www.roblox.com/games/122678592501168/Beaks) and start your journey today!
 Whether you're a seasoned Roblox player or new to the platform, Beaks offers an accessible yet challenging experience that will keep you coming back for more.
-For more information, visit our [website](https://beaksroblox.com/).
+For more information, visit our website [Beaks Roblox](https://beaksroblox.com/)

 ## Stay Connected

 Don't miss out on any updates or community events!
 Follow our social media channels to stay informed about new features, special events, and community highlights.
-You can also visit our [website](https://beaksroblox.com/) for the latest news and updates.
+You can also visit our website [Beaks Roblox](https://beaksroblox.com/) for the latest news and updates.

 Join the Beaks community today and become part of this exciting new chapter in Roblox gaming!